Aditya Nagpal

 • CRM sync (HubSpot, Salesforce)

-• Team plans with shared call library
+• Team plans with a shared call library

 Pricing

-• Free: Unlimited recording and transcription for individuals
+• Free: unlimited recording and transcription for individuals

 • Premium: $19 per user per month